Last updated on October 16th, 2025 at 01:04 pm

 Sign 1: Difficulty Trusting Others

-Difficulty trusting others is one of the 7 signs you have a fear of intimacy.
+Difficulty trusting others can signal a fear of intimacy.

 Sign 2: Fear of Emotional Vulnerability